-Volumes 1-28 are not yet digitized and are available to read in book form in the BCGS Holdings Room located on the lower level of the Greenville Public Library.
+Volumes 0-28 are still in the early digitization process and are currently available to read in book form in the BCGS Holdings Room located on the lower level of the Greenville Public Library.

 Genealogical Society members may subscribe to the B.C.G.S.
 News by sending your name and email address to .

 Download .pdf B.C.G.S.
 News Volume 31 Issue 1 Winter January 2016 (Compressed .zip 4.00MB)

 Download .pdf B.C.G.S.
 News Volume 30 Issue 2 Summer July 2015 (Compressed .zip 2.71MB)

 Download .pdf B.C.G.S.
 News Volume 30 Issue 1 Winter January 2015 (Compressed .zip 2.63MB)

 Download .pdf B.C.G.S.
 News Volume 29 Issue 2 Summer July 2014 (Compressed .zip 2.32MB)

 Download .pdf B.C.G.S.
 News Volume 29 Issue 1 Winter January 2014 (Compressed .zip 1.45MB)